ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 However, previou knowledge will not be neccesary with all steps explained and options to explore parts further

 No prior knowledge of HMMs is needed or deep understanding of mathmatical modelling.
 However, if you do want to read more about
-HMMs I found these resources very useful when starting out:
+HMMs I found this resource very useful when starting out:
 Hidden Markov Models - Speech and Language Processing  -> (https://web.stanford.edu/~jurafsky/slp3/A.pdf)